 There are also legal concerns to take into consideration.

-In California, for instance, barbed wire fences are banned in residential areas unless “it is at least seven (7) feet above ground level and not visible from any adjacent public street,” while the State of Montana has a long list of requirements which, if you fail to meet them, could land you in legal hot water.
+In California, for instance, barbed wire fences are banned in residential areas unless “it is at least seven (7) feet above ground level and not visible from any adjacent public street.”
+At the same time, the State of Montana has a long list of requirements which, if you fail to meet them, could land you in legal hot water.

-Regardless of the type of cattle fencing you end up opting for, your fence height needs to be at least 49 inches high, or, if you’re planning on getting bulls as well, between 54 to 60 inches high.
+Regardless of the type of cattle fencing you end up opting for, your fence height needs to be at least 49 inches high.
+However, if you plan on getting bulls, the fence must be between 54 to 60 inches tall.

 2. Corner Posts